Saki (musician): Mixx and Mary's Blood: 2010–2022

-While majoring in Chinese at university, Saki made her professional debut in July 2010 as a member of the all-female rock trio Mixx alongside vocalist Asuka and drummer Jackson.
+Saki made her professional debut in July 2010 as a member of the all-female rock trio Mixx alongside vocalist Asuka and drummer Jackson.
+She explained that it was formed by an agency with the concept of featuring girls in maid outfits.
 Record label Exellex released their first two singles, "Agepoyo Let's Go!" and "Bye 3", on October 13 and the band played their first concert on October 29.
+"Agepoyo Let's Go!" is the first song Saki wrote that was commercially released; she wrote it in less than five days in order to compete for a television tie-up opportunity, which it won.
+(Note: Because she was busy with university, Saki was absent during the recording of the vocals and the other members and their staff added lyrics when it was determined the chorus was missing some.
+Saki said this still slightly bothers her.)
 A third single, "Heavy Metal Sweets", was released on January 12, 2011.
-All three were composed by Kiyoshi (hide with Spread Beaver).
+Some of their songs were composed by Kiyoshi of hide with Spread Beaver.
 Saki participated in the Muon no Yaon charity event hosted by Show-Ya on May 7, 2011.
 Admission was free but donations were encouraged to aid recovery from the 2011 Tōhoku earthquake and tsunami, which is the reason the concert used as little electricity as possible.
-Mixx disbanded in May 2011, before the June 8 release of their fourth single "Lil' Devil's Lullaby" and August 10 release of their self-titled album; both of which Saki appears on.
-In August 2011, Saki started the Vocaloid trio Re:Maker with bassist Fin and drummer Anri.
-They released the mini-album Neo-Invasion on August 25, 2012, but have not been active since June 2013, as the members became busy with other projects.
+Mixx disbanded in May 2011, before the June 8 release of their fourth single "Lil' Devil's Lullaby" and August 10 release of their self-titled album.
+In August 2011, Saki formed an all-female band named Re:Maker.
+When the vocalist left, leaving a trio of Saki, bassist Fin and drummer Anri, they decided to utilize the Vocaloid voice-synthesizing software.
+Re:Maker released the mini-album Neo-Invasion on August 25, 2012.
+Saki later credited intrigue around Vocaloid at the time as being the reason they were able to appear on television and perform in South Korea, the latter marking her first international performance.
+Re:Maker went on hiatus in June 2013, as the members became busy with other projects.